Timothy-ZhangYF/MEAM-5100-Semi-Autonomous-Rover/README.md

 ---

 ## Demo

+https://youtu.be/5AlRQYtUSHg

 Finale of the battle where our team("Fish tank") won in dominant fashion, taking overall first place.

-specific rulesets and strategic highlights described in sections below
+Specific rulesets and strategic highlights described in sections below

-https://youtu.be/5AlRQYtUSHg

 <p align="center">
   <strong>Robot Showcase</strong><br><br>